 - Metadata in Microsoft Word: Short article explaining the basics of Microsoft Word metadata.

 - Understanding Styles - a VERY handy site with tutorials and a lot of links to other resources on styles in Word.

 - Table Basics - A great article at MVPS.ORG explaining the basics of creating and working with Tables in Microsoft Word.

-Microsoft offers a nice collection of free support forums for Microsoft Outlook.
+Microsoft offers a nice collection of free support forums for Microsoft Office.
 You can post questions, read answers or even answer some questions yourself if you like.
 They're free and easy and just a click away.

 How to Ask a Question: When posting a question to a newsgroup please be sure to indicate what software you're using, what version of the software you're using, what SPECIFICALLY you are trying to do and what happens when you try to do that (especially any error messages you may be receiving).
 It is also helpful if you tell us what you have already tried in an effort to fix it so that we don't waste time telling you to try things you've already attempted.

 What's an MVP?
 An MVP or "Most Valuable Professional" is a volunteer who has been recognized by Microsoft as an expert on a particular technology.
 You'll commonly find them in the Microsoft Support Newsgroups, but they can sometimes be found in other forums or lists.
 They can be very helpful but keep in mind that they are only volunteers providing assistance in their spare time.